beijn/nai22-project4a/NAI-Project/Application Papers/Symbolic Music Loop Generation.md

 ## Ideas
 1. Detect loops with [[Deep SVDD]][^dsvdd] (unsupervised one class / anomaly classifier)
 	- A loop is multiple roughly repeated bars.
-	- Distance metric of a bar in a piece is a measure of how loopy it is in the piece. (*loop score*)
+	- The distance metric of a bar in a piece is a measure of how loopy it is in the piece. (*loop score*)
 2. Embedded [[Autoregressive]]ly with a [[VQ-VAE]]
 3. Sample in latent space with an [[Autoregressive]] (on-directional) sequence model ([[LSTM]])
 	- VQ-VAE's quantized vectors are modelled as a sequence of descrete tokens.